DigitalState/Platform/platform/documentation/lab/index.md

 ### 4. Enter the platform container console

-Enter the platform container console:
+Run the following command to enter the platform container console:

 ```
 > docker exec -it platform /bin/sh